Ollie Matson: Los Angeles Rams

 Following the 1958 season, Matson was traded by the Cardinals to the Los Angeles Rams for eight players and a high 1960 draft choice.
 While Rams coach Sid Gillman originally wanted Matson when he became the Rams coach two years earlier, he thought the price paid in the trade was too much for a 29-year old Matson, but was overruled by the team's executives, including general manager and future NFL commissioner Pete Rozelle.
 In 1959, Matson had 863 rushing yards with six touchdowns in only nine starts, averaging a career best 5.4 yards per attempt, to go along with 130 receiving yards.
 The Rams still used him to return punts and kickoffs as well.

 From 1960 forward, Matson's performance fell significantly.
 From 1960-62, he had less than 100 total rushing attempts for the Rams.
 He was valued as a defensive back in 1960, the first time he had played the position in eight years.
 In 1961, he did have 29 receptions for 537 yards (18.5 yards per reception) with three touchdowns, including a 96-yard touchdown.

 Final years

 The Rams traded Matson to the Detroit Lions for 32-year old veteran offensive lineman Harley Sewell, where he barely played in 1963.
 Matson's old USF coach, Joe Kuharich, now with the Philadelphia Eagles, brought Matson to Philadelphia in 1964.
 For the first time in five years, Matson was given an opportunity to start.
 He rushed for 100 yards and scored two touchdowns.

 In 1964, Matson started in nine games total, rushing for 404 yards (4.2 yards per carry) with four touchdowns, and had 17 receptions for 242 yards and another touchdown.
 He was second in AP voting for Comeback Player of the Year.
 He retired after two more years in Philadelphia, primarily in a reserve role.

-When Matson retired in 1966, his 12,799 career all-purpose yards were second only to Jim Brown.
+When Matson retired in 1966, his 12,799 career all-purpose yards were second only to Jim Brown, and he was eighth all-time in career rushing yards.